Ancient forest project Overview

 British Columbia

 British Columbia’s Lower Mainland encompasses greater Vancouver and several wilderness areas to the east.
-It’s largest trees typically grow at the foothills of the mountains that extend south into Washington’s Cascade Range.
-Like Vancouver Island to the west, Lower Mainland receives enough rain to produce wonderfully lush, green landscapes yet the trees here also draw nourishment from the slow melting snowpack that accumulates consistently through the fall and winter.
+Its largest trees typically grow at the foothills of the mountains that extend south into Washington’s Cascade Range.
+Like Vancouver Island to the west, the Lower Mainland receives enough rain to produce wonderfully lush, green landscapes, yet the trees here also draw nourishment from the slowly melting snowpack that accumulates consistently through the fall and winter.

-One can encounter giant trees in either the parks around the Vancouver metro area (Lynn Headwaters Provincial Park, Hollyburn Ridge, etc.) or the wilderness areas further east, including in Chilliwack Lake Provincial Park and Skagit Valley Provincial Park, which allow backpackers access to British Columbia’s ancient, old-growth forests.
+One can encounter giant trees in either the parks around the Vancouver metro area (Lynn Headwaters Provincial Park, Hollyburn Ridge, etc.) or the wilderness areas farther east, including Chilliwack Lake Provincial Park and Skagit Valley Provincial Park, which allow backpackers access to British Columbia’s ancient old-growth forests.

 Click Here for Full Report